mattrussell2/gradescope-autograder/README.md

 repository private.

 ### Build and upload the container to Dockerhub
-Once you've updated the `config.ini` with the necessary variables, run:
+Once you've updated the `autograder_config.ini` with the necessary variables, run:
 ```
 cd dockerbuild
 ./deploy_container